Admin Tutorial

 If you did run into issues with the deployment, we recommend first verifying that all configurations highlighted during this tutorial are reflected locally.
 You can also reference the troubleshooting documentation for common topics.

-Once the CI job has completed examine the file permissions for all CI files generated as part of your test job according to the data_dir functionality:
+Once the CI job has completed, examine file permissions for all CI files generated as part of your test job according to the data_dir:

 ls -la